sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - Score
   - Response

+* - 3.1.11.
+  - 1
+  - Some research environment data is backed up.
+    This includes virtual disks and object storage accounts which contain users personal/configuration files and working data.
+    Backups are distributed across data centres within a single region.
+    Input data is only kept as a single, immutable copy which is not backed up (although users may make copies which would be).
+    Because input data is always a copy, we are not concerned about the loss of input data.
+    #### Potential improvement
+    - We could ensure that non-file working data, such as database contents are also backed up.
 * - 3.5.1.
   - 1
   - - Many cloud services, for example virtual networks, are kept up to date by the cloud provider.